AdobeDocs/experience-platform.pt-BR/help/segmentation/ui/streaming-segmentation.md

 Para saber mais sobre como usar a interface do usuário do Adobe Experience Platform, leia o [Guia do usuário de segmentação](./overview.md).

 ## Apêndice

 A seção a seguir lista as perguntas mais frequentes sobre a segmentação de fluxo:

-A seção a seguir lista as perguntas mais frequentes sobre a segmentação de fluxo: